Learning Programs

 Explore ways to get involved in citizen science, biodiversity projects, and nature-based community activities at Yarran Dheran.

-Get involved in bird surveys, frog surveys, WaterWatch monitoring, and tree hollow surveys while learning more about the reserve’s biodiversity and helping gather useful environmental data.
+The Yarran Dheran Advisory Committee provides ongoing opportunities for the community to get involved in bird surveys, frog surveys, Waterwatch monitoring, and tree hollow surveys — learning more about the reserve's biodiversity and helping gather useful environmental data.

 iNaturalist is a free and easy to use app that helps you identify plants and animals whilst at the same time collecting important data about local biodiversity that scientists can use to better understand species distribution.